 You might have wondered, "Why does coffee make me sleepy instead of awake?"
 It can be because you have built a tolerance to caffeine.

 Since caffeine blocks your adenosine receptors, the body produces more adenosine to counteract the effects of coffee.
-A study with eleven participants showed that regular consumption of caffeine made them immune to its energizing effects.
+A study with eleven participants showed that regular caffeine consumption made them immune to its energizing effects.

-Don’t be surprised if you don’t feel energetic after your favorite cup of coffee anymore.
-Your body might have got immune to the effects of caffeine.
+Don't be surprised if you don't feel energetic after your favorite cup of coffee anymore.
+This is because your body might have got immune to the effects of caffeine.

 6. Caffeine Withdrawal Symptoms

 Caffeine withdrawal symptoms set in within a day of stopping your coffee consumption.
-You will feel tired and nauseated.
+You will feel tired and nauseous.

 How can you deal with it?
 If you are planning to quit caffeine intake, do it gradually.
 You can reduce your consumption every day.
 That will give your body the time to adjust.